Habitat: Wet Tropics lowland rainforest, Far North Queensland

 About

-The 'green dinosaur' (Idiospermum australiense) is one of the world’s rarest and most primitive flowering plants.
-Twice thought to be extinct, its rediscovery in the Daintree Lowland Rainforest in the 1970s - inside the bellies of some dead cattle - was arguably Australia’s most significant botanical find.
+Twice thought to be extinct, its rediscovery in the Daintree Lowland Rainforest in the 1970s inside the bellies of some dead cattle was arguably Australia’s most significant botanical find.

-I. australiense belongs to a plant family with a lineage stretching back more than 120 million years, a time known as the Age of the Angiosperms.
-The oldest known fossils of the tree are 88 million years old and since then is has remained relatively unchanged.
-As such, the 'green dinosaur' is often referred to as a living fossil.
+The Green Dinosaur belongs to a plant family with a lineage stretching back more than 120 million years, a time known as the Age of the Angiosperms.
+The oldest known fossils of the tree date back 88 million years old, and since then, it has remained relatively unchanged.
+As such, the Green Dinosaur is often referred to as a living fossil.
 It is the most famous of the primitive North Queensland rainforest plants and is of great significance to science and to our understanding of how flowering plants have evolved.

 Unlike other Wet Tropics rainforest plants, the seeds of this plant are severely toxic to most animals, including cassowaries, and are predominantly dispersed by gravity.
-However there is evidence that the endemic musky rat-kangaroo disperses and burying some seeds.
-It is thought that during the Pleistocene, the seeds of the I. australiense may have been dispersed by the diprotodon, an ancient, extinct giant marsupial.
+However, there is evidence that the endemic musky rat-kangaroo disperses and buries some seeds.
+It is thought that during the Pleistocene, the seeds of the Green Dinosaur may have been dispersed by the diprotodon, an ancient, extinct giant marsupial.

 Distribution

-The I. australiense exists only in three geographically distant populations.
-One population is in the Daintree Lowland Rainforest below Thornton Peak and the other two are some 150km to the south, in the foothills of the Bellenden Ker range and Mt Bartle Frere.
+The Green Dinosaur exists only in three geographically distant populations.
+One population is in the Daintree Lowland Rainforest below Thornton Peak, and the other two are some 150km to the south, in the foothills of the Bellenden Ker Range and Mt Bartle Frere.

 These populations thrive in 'environmental refugia', which are habitats located near rain-attracting mountains that have remained climatically stable for millions of years.